 Shinsekai area and Tsutenkaku Tower is the last stop on the second day of this Osaka 2-day Itinerary.
 You can drink beer and enjoy Kushikatsu in Shinsekai until the early hours, head back to your hotel, or wherever next is on your Japan itinerary.

 That’s it, our recommended Osaka itinerary with all the highlights of things to do in Osaka, in our opinion.
 If you have more than two days in Osaka, you can, of course, spread out these sights over more days.

 We hope you find this article helpful when deciding on what to do in Osaka.
 Feel free to pick and choose from what interests you most in this itinerary.

 If you are short on time and want to fully experience the soul and highlights of Osaka, you should consider joining this Osaka Highlights Tour.
 On this private tour with a guide, you will visit most of the sights in this Osaka Itinerary listed above, like Osaka Castle, Kuromon Market, Hozenji Yokohco alley and shrine, Dotonbori, and Den-Den Town.
 You choose the length of the guided tour (2,4,6, or 8 hours), and the guide will customize the tour to your preferences and interests.

 If you have more days in Osaka, make sure to check out these other things to do in this great city (listed below).
-Universal Studios do, however, require a full day as there is plenty to see and do at the amusement park.
+Universal Studios do, however, require at least a full day as there is plenty to see and do at the amusement park.

-That Osaka is in the middle of the Kansai area of Japan, makes it the perfect base for exploring other famous and must-visit places like Kyoto, Nara, Himeji, Kobe, and Koyasan.
+Osaka’s central location, in the middle of the Kansai area of Japan, makes it the perfect base for exploring other famous and must-visit places like Kyoto, Nara, Himeji, Kobe, and Koyasan.
 So you easily stay days and weeks in Osaka and not be bored at all. 🙂 See a list of our favorite day-trips from Osaka further down.